glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 The programming assignments in this course will be written in Python, an interpreted, object-oriented language that shares some features with both Java and Scheme.
 This tutorial will walk through the primary syntactic constructions in Python, using short examples.

-We encourage you to type all python shown in the tutorial onto your own machine.
-Make sure it responds the same way.
+We encourage you to type in yourself the Python code of this tutorial.
+Make sure it produces the same results.

-You may find the Troubleshooting section helpful if you run into problems.
-It contains a list of the frequent problems previous CS188 students have encountered when following this tutorial.
+You may find the [Troubleshooting](#troubleshooting) section helpful if you run into problems.
+It contains a list of the frequent problems previous students have encountered when following this tutorial.

 ### Invoking the Interpreter